-I have been a biomedical researcher for more than 20 years and currently am a faculty member in the Translational Research Program in Pediatric Orthopedics at The Children's Hospital of Philadelphia.
+I have been a biomedical researcher for more than 20 years and currently am a faculty member in the Translational Research Program in Pediatric Orthopaedics at Children's Hospital of Philadelphia (CHOP).
 My research interest involves early limb patterning, craniofacial development and synovial joint formation.

 In the early 1990s, my colleagues and I studied the roles of retinoic acid (RA) in early limb development.
 At that time, RA was thought to be one of the strong candidates of morphogen, which can determine the anteroposterior axis of developing limb buds.
 We have tackled this notion and found that RA is unlikely a morphogen, but it acts as an inducer of the morphogen to control the limb patterning.
 This notion has been widely accepted and has lead to the finding of the real morphogen, Hedgehog, which can be induced by RA.